gaure/find_phone/README.md

 # Improvement
 This was created as part of an exercise and is by no mean production program.
 It requires the following improvement.

-a.
-The tensorflow libraries used in the program are an old version and during the execution a lot of warnings are produced.
+* The tensorflow libraries used in the program are an old version and during the execution a lot of warnings are produced.
+Warning were substracted but in order to avoid future problems the tf_unet library needs to be modified.
-b.
-Model has not been fully optimized.
+* Model has not been fully optimized.
-c.
-To deploy it in multiple platforms is necessary to create a package.
+* To deploy it in multiple platforms is necessary to create a package.
+* More image can improve the performance.